 - Focal therapy only targets areas of your prostate that contain the most significant cancer. - There are different types of focal therapy.
-The two currently available under 'special arrangements' are: - · High intensity focused ultrasound (HIFU) - Cryotherapy (sometimes called cryoablation or cryosurgery) - Focal therapy is available from the NHS in England in a few centres under 'special arrangements'.
-Although these centres are mostly in London or the South of England, numbers are increasing across the country. - 'Special arrangements' means that at the moment there is a lack of long-term data on the effectiveness of these treatments. - Focal therapy may also be available in clinical trials and privately. - (i) Further information about the different options can be found below (clicking on these will open a new tab): - Find out all about Focal Therapy and what is meant by 'special arrangements' - Explore possible clinical trials.
+The three currently available under 'special arrangements' are: - High intensity focused ultrasound (HIFU) - Cryotherapy (sometimes called cryoablation or cryosurgery) - Irreversible electroporation (IRE and sometimes called Nanoknife) - Focal therapy is available from the NHS in England in a few centres under 'special arrangements'.
+Although these centres are mostly in London or the South of England, numbers are increasing across the country. - 'Special arrangements' means that at the moment there is a lack of long-term data on the effectiveness of these treatments. - Focal therapy may also be available in clinical trials and privately.

+Further information about the different options can be found below (clicking on these will open a new tab):

+- Find out all about Focal Therapy and what is meant by 'special arrangements' - Explore possible clinical trials.